parasaurolophus/rader.us/music/algorithmic_musical_composition.md

 of human lips compared to the far less elastic media of reeds and wooden or metallic edges.

+## Old-School Modular Analog Synthesis

-In order to produce wave forms with similar complexities to those produced by "acoustic" instruments, the _modules_ comprising a _modular analog synthesizer_ are individual electronic components that generate or modify an _audio signal_ represented as a continuously varying voltage.
-By chaining together a number of such modules in a single audio path, a huge variety of sounds can be produced using from a few basic building blocks.
-Since modular synthesizers have traditionally used patch cords to implement such chains, a given configuration of modules to produce a particular audio output is referred to as a _patch_.
+In order to produce wave forms with similar musical characteristics and complexities to those produced by "acoustic" instruments, the _modules_ comprising a _modular analog synthesizer_ are individual electronic components that generate or modify an _audio signal_ represented as a continuously varying voltage.
+By chaining together a number of such modules in a single audio path, a huge variety of wave forms can be produced from a few basic building blocks.
+Since modular synthesizers have traditionally used patch cords to implement such chains of modules, a given configuration of modules to produce a particular audio output is referred to as a _patch_.

 A typical patch might consist of:

 - An _oscillator_, which generates an audio signal in the form of some periodic wave form, e.g. sine, triangle, sawtooth or rectangular waves.

+- A _filter_, which allows some audio frequencies to pass through unchanged, while attenuating (reducing the amplitude) of other frequencies.

 - An _amplifier_, which modifies the signal's _gain_, i.e. the audio wave form's
   overall amplitude.

-- A _filter_, which allows some audio frequencies to pass through unchanged, while attenuating (reducing the amplitude) of other frequencies.

 - ...and so on for more exotic types of modules such as _envelope generators_, _ring modulators_, _sample and hold units_ etc.